Marker Logo

 Erected by Historic Third Ward Walking Tour.
 (Marker Number 41.)

-Topics.
+Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
+In addition, it is included in the National Register of Historic Places (NRHP) series list.

 Location.
 43° 1.838′ N, 87° 54.412′ W. Marker is in Milwaukee, Wisconsin, in Milwaukee County.
 It is in the Historic Third Ward.
-Marker is at the intersection of North Broadway and East Erie Street on North Broadway.
+It is at the intersection of North Broadway and East Erie Street on North Broadway.
 Touch for map.
 Marker is at or near this postal address: 120 N Broadway, Milwaukee WI 53202, United States of America.
 Touch for directions.

 Paid Advertisement